keycard-tech/keycard-shell/docs/USB.md

 * CLA: 1 byte, set to 0xe0
 * INS: 1 byte, identifies the command to execute
-* P1: 1 byte, first parameter of the command
+* P1: 1 byte, first parameter of the command.
+Used mostly for command chaining
 * P2: 1 byte, second parameter of the command
 * Lc: 1 byte, 0-255, length of following Data field
 * Data: additional data length.
 Absent if Lc = 0